matyalatte/Texconv-Custom-DLL/docs/README.md

 ### Docker

-Ubuntu users can also use a docker file to build the binary.
+Linux users can use docker files to build the binary.
-See [the docker file](../Dockerfile) for the details.
+See the files for the details.

+- [Dockerfile_Ubuntu](../Dockerfile_Ubuntu): Build texconv with GCC and glibc on Ubuntu
+- [Dockerfile_Alpine](../Dockerfile_Alpine): Build texconv with GCC and musl on Alpine Linux

 ## License
 Files in this repository (including all submodules) are licensed under [MIT license](../LICENSE).